"No Stone Unturned: Preserving Slave Cemeteries in Alabama" An APR news documentary

-That included stories about Civil War plantation owner John Welch Prewitt and the slave cemetery he set up in Northport in the 1820’s.
+That included stories about Civil War plantation owner John Welch Prewett and the slave cemetery he set up in Northport in the 1820’s.

 “It’s amazing to know that I have an untended graveyard, I literally mean on the side of me.
 It doesn’t spook me out or nothing like that,” he said.

 Rothman is head of the history department at the University of Alabama.
 His area of expertise is slavery.
-And, he’s heard his share of stories about Prewitt, including the whoppers.
+And, he’s heard his share of stories about Prewett, including the whoppers.

 “So the two that I've heard the most are that he enslaved 1000 people, and was the biggest slave holder in Tuscaloosa County.
 And there's another story about there being like bars of gold buried on his property,” recalled Rothman.